WTFAcademy/WTF-Ethers/en/13_EncodeCalldata/readme.md

   - web
 ---

 # WTF Ethers: 13.
-Encoding calldata
+Encode Calldata

 I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.